control/IPInsetLabel/README.md

 # IPInsetLabel
-A simple UILabel subclass that adds padding insets and auto-height-resizing
+A simple UILabel subclass that adds padding insets, auto-height-resizing, and vertical alignment.

 From https://gist.github.com/marcoarment/2596057